At Children’s Hospital Boston, we understand that the first step in treating your child is forming an accurate, complete and timely diagnosis

-Your child’s cardiologist will also investigate whether she has a heart murmur—a noise heard through the stethoscope that’s caused by the turbulence of blood flow.
-If there’s a murmur, the location in the chest where the murmur is best heard, as well as the sound and character of the murmur itself, gives the cardiologist a better sense of the kind of heart problem your baby may have.
+Your child’s cardiologist will also investigate whether he has a heart murmur—a noise heard through the stethoscope that’s caused by the turbulence of blood flow.
+If there’s a murmur, the location in the chest where the murmur is best heard, as well as the sound and character of the murmur itself, will give the cardiologist an initial idea of the kind of heart problem your baby may have.

-Note: If your child’s truncus arteriosus was detected prenatally through ultrasound, upon birth she’ll be immediately admitted for stabilization and surgery.
+Note: If your baby’s case of Ebstein’s anomaly was detected prenatally through ultrasound, upon birth he’ll be immediately admitted for stabilization and surgery.

-- echocardiogram (cardiac ultrasound): An echocardiogram is the chief diagnostic test for truncus arteriosus.
-It evaluates the structure and function of your child’s heart using electronically recorded sound waves that produce a moving picture of the heart and heart valves.
-This test can reveal the single vessel (truncus arteriosus), the ventricular septal defect (VSD) and any regurgitation from the truncal valve.
+echocardiogram (echo, cardiac ultrasound): evaluates the structure and function of your child’s heart using electronically recorded sound waves that produce a moving picture of the heart and heart valves.
+This test confirms the diagnosis of Ebstein’s anomaly.
+It’s also used to check for any associated defects, such as atrial septal defects and/or ventricular septal defects.
 No discomfort is involved.
 It takes 30-60 minutes.

-- electrocardiogram (EKG): An EKG evaluates the electrical activity of your child’s heart.
-It helps to evaluate the causes of symptoms and to detect heart abnormalities, including truncus arteriosus.
-It’s performed by placing electrodes on the arms, legs and chest to record the electrical activity.
-The test takes five minutes or less and involves no pain or discomfort.
+- electrocardiogram (ECG or EKG): evaluates the electrical activity of your child’s heart.
+An EKG may be the first test used on an older child who’s complaining of a racing heart, since it records the heart’s rhythm and will show any abnormal rhythms.
+The EKG is performed by placing electrodes on the arms, legs and chest to record the electrical activity.
+It takes five minutes or less and involves no pain or discomfort.